 Where turquoise seas meet burnt orange dunes and dry, desert landscapes disappear into the distance.
-Australia’s western coastline stretches for over 10,000km and scattered along its shores are pockets of natural wonders from the world heritage listed Ningaloo Reef to the Pinnacles of Nambung National Park.
-The colours, textures and patterns found within a landscape have been a constant inspiration in my work.
+Australia’s western coastline stretches for over 10,000km, and scattered along its shores are pockets of natural wonders from the world heritage listed Ningaloo Reef to the Pinnacles of Nambung National Park.
+The colors, textures and patterns found within a landscape have been a constant inspiration in my work.
 Whether it’s the movement of water, seafloors carved by tides, frozen glaciers or sun glowing over desert dunes, I can’t get enough of the challenges faced when working with natural elements and harsh environments.
-The Olympus OM-D E-M1 Mark II has been the ideal camera to take with me on my adventures around the world due to it’s superior weatherproofing and because it’s so lightweight, it means I can venture further and explore more of the natural world.
-Paired with two of my favourite lenses for landscape photography, the M.Zuiko PRO 8mm F1.8 fisheye and 7-14mm F2.8 wide-angle zoom, I recently explored the Coral Coast in Western Australia.
+The Olympus OM-D E-M1 Mark II has been the ideal camera to take with me on my adventures around the world due to its superior weatherproofing and because it’s so lightweight, it means I can venture further and explore more of the natural world.
+Paired with two of my favorite lenses for landscape photography, the wide-angle zoom, I recently explored the Coral Coast in Western Australia.
 Photographing rolling sand dunes at sunrise, rugged limestone formations at sunset and jumping into clear water coves with the PT-EP14 underwater housing during the day, I was able to capture a range of contrasting scenery with my E-M1 Mark II.
-While researching locations, Shark Bay stood out and I knew to capture the magnitude of it’s natural beauty, I had to capture if from the sky.
-A never-ending palette of rich hues blended from sea to sand as I flew in the back seat of a Cesna 206 with the doors off.
-Wind ravaged through the cabin but with the camera’s 5-axis image stabilisation system, I knew I had no issues when it came to photographing sharp images despite the movement of the small plane and wind.
-Diverse landscapes photographed with versatile gear, this collection of images is one of my favourites to date.
+While researching locations, Shark Bay stood out, and I knew to capture the magnitude of its natural beauty, I had to capture if from the sky.
+A never-ending palette of rich hues blended from sea to sand as I flew in the back seat of a Cessna 206 with the doors off.
+Wind ravaged through the cabin but with the camera’s 5-axis image stabilization system, I knew I had no issues when it came to photographing sharp images despite the movement of the small plane and wind.
+Diverse landscapes photographed with versatile gear, this collection of images is one of my favorites to date.